-iPhone DCIM folder not showing up on PC and even the iPhone photos won't show up when connecting iPhone to Windows PC?
-Only a blank window on Windows 7 or seeing "DCIM folder empty" message on Windows 10 when trying to import iPhone photos to computer?
+iPhone DCIM folder empty on PC and even the iPhone photos won't show up when connecting iPhone to Windows PC?
+Only a blank window on Windows 7 or seeing a "DCIM folder empty" message on Windows 10 when trying to import iPhone photos to a computer?
 If you just encounter this iPhone DCIM folder problem, you are lucky to reach this guide and find corresponding solutions.

-DCIM is an abbreviation of Digital Camera Images and iPhone DCIM folder is a folder used to store captured camera photos and images saved in iPhone Camera Roll.
-Your iPhone DCIM folder can collect pictures generated by screenshot, taken by iPhone camera or downloaded from online sites.
+DCIM is an abbreviation of Digital Camera Images and the iPhone DCIM folder is a folder used to store captured camera photos and images saved in iPhone Camera Roll.
+Your iPhone DCIM folder can collect pictures generated by screenshots, taken by an iPhone camera, or downloaded from online sites.

-So, anytime your iPhone is fulfilled with pictures, you need to connect your iPhone to computer and find the iPhone DCIM folder to import iPhone photos to computer to backup or free up the iPhone device.
+So, anytime your iPhone is fulfilled with pictures, you need to connect your iPhone to the computer and find the iPhone DCIM folder to import iPhone photos to computer to back up or free up the iPhone device.

 When connecting iPhone to Windows PC, is iPhone Internal Storage not showing a DCIM folder or is the iPhone option invisible at all?
 When there is no iPhone option for you to choose, Windows not recognizing iPhone may cause this problem and cause that you can't see DCIM folder on iPhone.
 When you see the Internal Storage but iPhone DCIM folder not showing on computer, you may have to follow these checklists.

-iTunes is a must-have for PC to provide some necessary components like Apple Application Support and Apple Mobile Device Support to allow PC and iPhone to contact with each other and sync data.
+iTunes is a must-have tool for PC to provide some necessary components like Apple Application Support and Apple Mobile Device Support to allow PC and iPhones to contact each other and sync data.

-If your iPhone is locked, the DCIM folder containing all of your iPhone photos would be empty or totally not showing up.
+If your iPhone is locked, the DCIM folder containing all of your iPhone photos would be empty or totally empty.
 The strict iPhone privacy settings won't allow the device to read your iPhone album.
 So, unplug your iPhone > unlock your iPhone screen > then, plug in your iPhone back to computer.

-1. I had once tried several times of unplugging my iPhone and then plugging it back to computer.
-Though I could see the DCIM folder the first few times, the DCIM folder was not showing up at all after the repetitive operations.
-However, when I plug my iPhone to computer about 2 hours later, the iPhone DCIM folder is showing up again.
-So, don't do what I did when you are eager to find solutions to solve iPhone DCIM folder not showing on computer problem.
+1. I had once tried several times unplugging my iPhone and then plugging it back into the computer.
+Though I could see the DCIM folder the first few times, the DCIM folder was empty after the repetitive operations.
+However, when I plug my iPhone into the computer about 2 hours later, the iPhone DCIM folder is showing up again.
+So, don't do what I did when you are eager to find solutions to solve the iPhone DCIM folder not showing on the computer problem.

 2. Sometimes, you may have installed iTunes and have trusted both devices.
-You can see your iPhone in iTunes, and sync music and backup iPhone with iTunes successfully, but there is still no iPhone DCIM folder on computer.
-Under such condition, you may need a further workaround.
+You can see your iPhone in iTunes, and sync music and backup iPhone with iTunes successfully, but there is still no iPhone DCIM folder on a computer.
+Under such conditions, you may need a further workaround.

-Even though you have installed iTunes on computer, it doesn't mean that your iTunes is workable to help you fix iPhone DCIM folder not showing on PC.
-Besides iTunes, Bonjour, Apple Application Support, Apple Mobile Device Support and Apple Software Update are also needed.
-If anyone of them stops working, you may face iPhone DCIM folder not showing on computer problem.
+Even though you have installed iTunes on your computer, it doesn't mean that your iTunes is workable to help you fix the iPhone DCIM folder not showing on your PC.
+Besides iTunes, Bonjour, Apple Application Support, Apple Mobile Device Support, and Apple Software Update are also needed.
+If anyone of them stops working, you may face an iPhone DCIM folder not showing on the computer problem.
 Luckily, all of these components will be installed when installing iTunes.